flow123d/bparser/README.md

 - expression evaluation on vectors, amortizatiton of the bytecode interpreter
 - usage of SIMD for maximal Flops on modern CPUs

+## Build
+SIMD instructions in particular AVX is supported from certain versions of compilers, e.g.
+GCC 4.6, Clang 3.5

 ## Usage: